TEF

 Intercompany Payment Characterisation in India Customs

-TEF's core research programme focuses on a specific and recurring pattern that emerged during India's liberalisation phase: as global MNCs entered India from the early 1990s, they brought group structures — franchise arrangements, royalty flows, management charges — that Indian customs valuation had never previously encountered.
-The characterisations those companies advanced before customs authorities were not always consistent with how the same groups described their own structures in public disclosures.
-That gap — first observable in the SVB proceedings of the liberalisation era — is what TEF now systematically researches using public records.
+TEF's core research programme focuses on a specific and recurring pattern that emerged during India's liberalisation phase: as global corporate bodies entered India from the early 1990s, they brought group structures — franchise arrangements, royalty flows, management charges — that Indian regulatory frameworks across customs, taxation and disclosure had to absorb.
+The characterisations those corporate bodies advanced before regulatory authorities were not always consistent with how the same groups described their own structures in public disclosures.
+That gap — first observable in the adjudication record of the liberalisation era — is what TEF now systematically researches using public records.

 The Pattern

-Narrow characterisation before customs; broad functional description in investor materials
+Narrow characterisation before the regulator; broad functional description in investor materials

-A franchise fee or royalty is presented to Indian customs as compensating only a specific, limited function — retail concept, brand licence, or logistics support.
-The same group's own annual reports describe the paying entity as providing retail operations, range management, supply chain and logistics — a materially broader set of functions than the customs characterisation records.
+A franchise fee or royalty is presented to an Indian regulatory authority as compensating only a specific, limited function — retail concept, brand licence, or logistics support.
+The same group's own annual reports describe the paying entity as providing retail operations, range management, supply chain and logistics — a materially broader set of functions than the regulatory characterisation records.

-• Franchise fee: "retail concept only" before customs; "retail + range + supply" in group disclosure
+• Franchise fee: "retail concept only" before the regulator; "retail + range + supply" in group disclosure

-• Management charge: "IT services" before customs; "full business management" in investor presentations
+• Management charge: "IT services" before the regulator; "full business management" in investor presentations

-• Royalty: "brand licence" before customs; "full IP and know-how package" in annual report
+• Royalty: "brand licence" before the regulator; "full IP and know-how package" in annual report

 The Source